cgwire/kitsu/docs/getting-started-production/README.md

 ![Shot status](../img/getting-started/shot_status.png)

-It makes appear a panel on the right, and here you can write a comment (1) and change the status (2), attach a file (3).
+It makes appear a panel on the right, and here you can write a comment (1) and, change the status (2), attach a file (3).

 Validate the post and the new status with **Post status**